 4. Influencing across earned, owned, social and paid media

 Communications can serve as the glue across paid, owned, social and earned media channels.
 According to a Nielsen report on advertising effectiveness, the key to success for marketers is creating a mix of social impressions that incorporate both paid and earned media.
 Forrester also suggests that owned, social and earned media become as important, if not more important, than paid media.

 Last but not least, shifting some of the marketing budget to PR can help improve your overall marketing ROI.
 With the online advertising space becoming more competitive (and more expensive) than ever, publicity offers cost-effective ways to generate interest and drive desired actions from your audience.

 What PR can learn from marketing

-Perhaps most importantly, marketers have already shifted from being primarily a cost center to a revenue generator and have decades of data-driven strategy experience to share with communicators.
+Perhaps most importantly, marketers have already shifted from being primarily a cost centre to a revenue generator and have decades of data-driven strategy experience to share with communicators.
 Collaboration with marketing can provide PR pros with:

 ● Performance evaluation and measurement expertise